bbottema/simple-java-mail/README.md

 ```

 `ACCEPTED` confirms SMTP submission for all envelope recipients, not final mailbox delivery.
 Failed and partial attempts throw `MailSubmissionException` while preserving the original Jakarta Mail exception and the same recipient facts. `UNKNOWN` means the transport cannot tell whether the server accepted anything; do not automatically retry that outcome unless duplicate submission is acceptable or prevented.
 The [submission receipt guide](https://www.simplejavamail.org/features.html#section-submission-receipts) covers asynchronous and open-connection use.

+For individual replies, inspect `receipt.getRecipientResults()`: each result retains the envelope address, its RCPT reply (including an optional enhanced status such as `4.2.0`), and its final submission disposition.
+A positive RCPT reply is not final message acceptance. `receipt.getRetryDisposition()` distinguishes known-safe retry candidates from permanent rejection, missing provider facts, and duplicate risk; `getRetryableRecipients()` returns candidates only for the safe-to-retry dispositions.
+These are inputs to your retry policy, not an automatic resend facility.
+The existing accepted/unsent/invalid lists remain available.

 For cross-cutting audit and metrics code, configure one terminal observer on the reusable `Mailer`: